-Year 4 lead the Harvest Festival
+West Alice I dealles and Exect al Year 4 lead the Harvest Festival R.E.

-R.E.
 There are two main strands to R.E. in the Autumn Term.
-The first is about the Hindu religion and why worship is important to Hindus.
-In the second strand the children will consider the importance of journeys within the Christmas story.
-Links with Church service.
+The first is Sikhism where n children will learn about the concept of identity.
+In the second strand the children will explore the symbolism of Light.
+There will be a 52 main focus on the use and representation of candles. u Infailt focus of the use and representation of cardies.
 P.E.
 Gymnastics - Children will use a variety of body parts for supporting balance.
-They will create and perform sequences combining balance, travelling movements, jumps or rolls.
-Invasion Games Cross link with Rugby and Hockey - Children will develop simple tactics using a range of equipment and skills.
+They will create and perform sequences combining balance as individuals, partners and in groups.
+In Autumn 2 the children will develop various ways of travelling from rolling to changing direction and height.
+Invasion Games Cross link with Hockey and Handball- Children will develop simple tactics using a range of equipment and skills.
 They will learn about the role of 'defence' and 'attack'.
-Dance - Children will understand that the ideas in a story can be translated into a dance and create simple motifs and movement patterns.
+Dance - Children will learn and develop the 5 principles of Dance: turn, jump, travel, gesture and balance.
+This will be linked to our topic Treasure/Explorers.
 I.C.T.
 We are Software Developers - Children will use Scratch to design and create an educational game for a clear target audience in mind.
 We are Toy Designers - Children will design a simple toy that incorporates sensors and outputs to then pitch their idea to a Dragons' Den style panel.
-P.H.S.E.
+P.S.H.E.
 Children will continue working through their "Values Journal" via the Dot Com scheme.
 Within this first term, children will cover topics on valuing themselves as well as others, identifying similarities and differences in feelings and emotions.
-IPC Anglo-Saxons (International Primary Curriculum) IN HISTORY: Why people invaded and settled in Britain The daily lives and routines of people living in the Saxon period How we know about events that have happened in the past Why place names have derived from the Anglo-Saxon era IN GEOGRAPHY: Where the Anglo-Saxons came from Why the Anglo-Saxons chose to settle in particular areas in Britain IN ART: Stone carvings and artefacts from the Anglo-Saxon period IN DESIGN TECHNOLOGY: Designing and making scaled models using nets Different materials and their suitability for building Ways to join different materials together Treasure IN HISTORY: Treasure that was found from Anglo-Saxon times IN GEOGRAPHY: Map reading skills to find treasure ourselves Where Saxon treasure has been found IN ART: Making observational sketches of famous treasure troves Clay sculpture Homework There will be a weekly spelling test that will begin 2-3 weeks into the first half term.
+Music The school uses 'Charanga', which will introduce the first unit of work 'Mamma Mia'.
+All of the learning is focused around the song 'Mamma Mia'.
+The children will explore the interrelated dimensions of music, such as pulse, rhythm and pitch.
+Singing and playing instruments are all linked.
+CC Anglo-Saxons IN HISTORY: (Creative Why people invaded and settled in Britain Curriculum) The daily lives and routines of people living in the Saxon period -49 /4.
+How we know about events that have happened in the past Why place names have derived from the Anglo-Saxon era IN GEOGRAPHY: Where the Anglo-Saxons came from Why the Anglo-Saxons chose to settle in particular areas in Britain IN ART: Stone carvings and artefacts from the Anglo-Saxon period IN DESIGN TECHNOLOGY: Designing and making scaled models using nets Different materials and their suitability for building Ways to join different materials together Treasure IN HISTORY: Treasure that was found from Anglo-Saxon times IN GEOGRAPHY: IN GEOGRAPHY: Map reading skills to find treasure ourselves Where Savan treasure has been found.
+Where Saxon treasure has been found IN ART: Making observational sketches of famous treasure troves Clay sculpture ■ Clay Sculpture Homework There will be a weekly spelling test.
 Children should aim to read for 15 minutes each night.
 English homework each week will be completed in Homework Target Books and will either be a piece of comprehension, spelling, punctuation and grammar practice or to produce a piece of writing based on their 2 English targets.
-Children will complete one project per term - during this time, project work will replace the weekly homework book.
+Children will complete one project per year - during this time, project work will replace the weekly homework book.
 There is also a maths based activity each week, completed electronically using My Maths.
+There will be a maths homework question set each day in the children's homework diary.
+This will consolidate the day's learning and needs to be completed for the next day.